meganenglert/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Act III Summary.md

-In this act, which begins the morning after the players’ first full moon in Vallaki, the players receive a pair of invitations.
+In this act, which begins the morning after the players' first full moon in Vallaki, the players receive a pair of invitations.

+The first, a plea from Urwin Martikov, asks the players to travel to the Wizard of Wines winery to the west in order to investigate a mysterious wine shortage in [[dnd/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem]].

 The first, a plea from Urwin Martikov, asks the players to travel to the Wizard of Wines winery to the west in order to investigate a mysterious wine shortage in [[Arc J - The Stolen Gem]].